jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 machine.
 When in doubt, don't panic and print `sys.executable`!
 Now that you have a compass, though, let's see how you can create and navigate environments.
-Once you can create, modify, and destroy environments at will, you'll be able to marshall the entire Scientific Python ecosystem at will!
+Once you can create, modify, and destroy environments at will, you'll be able to marshall the entire Scientific Python ecosystem!

 In Python, there are two main tools to manage environments: virtualenv, and conda.
 Various other tools, such as pipenv and mamba, give you options to